claresudbery/clare-wiki-ably/pages/coding/mobile/swift-xcode.md

         - iPad Pro 3rd gen (11 inch) ()
         - iPad Pro 5th gen (12.9 inch) ()
 - For any devices you don't own, run the app in the simulator and then record a video on your Mac:
+    - Note that so far the only method I've managed to use successfully is the fourth one below - recording on device
     - First method:
         - Run your app in the simulator from XCode
         - File => Record screen
         - Once you're done, a small screenshot will pop up - you can right click on that and choose something like Save to Desktop
+        - Sadly though, none of these worked for me - I just got errors in the app store saying the dimensions were wrong.
     - Second method:
         - Start your simulator
         - On command line: